MRCIEU/rhds-tcga/README.md

 docker build -t rhds-tcga .
 ```

-## Run analysis
+## Pipeline

-Then you can run the analysis with:
+### Complete pipeline

+The entire analysis including data download can be run with

 ```bash
 snakemake
 ```

-## TCGA pipeline steps
+Individual steps are described below.

 ### Downloading and preparing the dataset